Music of Turkey: Classical music

 Other famous proponents of this genre include Sufi Dede Efendi, Prince Cantemir, Baba Hamparsum, Kemani Tatyos Efendi, Sultan Selim III and Sultan Suleyman the Magnificent.
 The most popular modern Turkish classical singer is Münir Nurettin Selçuk, who was the first to establish a lead singer position.
-Other performers include Bülent Ersoy, Zeki Müren, Müzeyyen Senar and Zekai Tunca.
+Other performers include Bülent Ersoy, Zeki Müren, Müzeyyen Senar, Zekai Tunca, Arif Sami Toker and Emel Sayın.

-Musical instruments

-Traditional instruments in Turkish classical music today include tambur -generally use as tanbur - long-necked plucked lute, ney end-blown flute, kemençe bowed fiddle, oud plucked short-necked unfretted lute, kanun plucked zither, violin, and in Mevlevi music, küdüm drum and a harp.

-Ottoman harem music: Belly dance
+Ottoman harem music

 From the makams of the royal courts to the melodies of the royal harems, a type of dance music emerged that was different from the oyun havası of fasıl music.
 In the Ottoman Empire, the harem was that part of a house set apart for the women of the family.
 It was a place in which non-family males were not allowed.
 Eunuchs guarded the sultan's harems, which were quite large, including several hundred women who were wives and concubines.
 There, female dancers and musicians entertained the women living in the harem.
 Belly dance was performed by women for women.
 This female dancer, known as a rakkase, which is the Arabic word for "female dancer", hardly ever appeared in public.
+Although çengis did.
+As well as köçeks.

 This type of harem music was taken out of the sultan's private living quarters and to the public by male street entertainers and hired dancers of the Ottoman Empire, the male rakkas.
 These dancers performed publicly for wedding celebrations, feasts, festivals, and in the presence of the sultans.

 Modern oriental dance in Turkey is derived from this tradition of the Ottoman rakkas.
 Some mistakenly believe that Turkish oriental dancing is known as Çiftetelli due to the fact that this style of music has been incorporated into oriental dancing by Greeks, illustrated by the fact that the Greek belly dance is sometimes mistakenly called Tsifteteli.
 However, Çiftetelli is now a form of folk music, with names of songs that describe their local origins, whereas rakkas, as the name suggests, is from Arabic which means "male dancer".
 Dancers are also known for their adept use of finger cymbals as instruments, also known as zils.